JonasSamuelsson/Handyman/src/Handyman.Mediator/docs/index.md

 * Requests - dispatched to a single handler returning a response.
 * Events - dispatched to multiple handlers.

-The core interface & class used to dispatch messages is `IMediator` & `Mediator`.
+The core types used to dispatch messages are `IMediator` & `Mediator`.

 ``` csharp
 public interface IMediator